agentmodels/webppl-agents/scratch/gridworldSpec.md

 1. Currently, makeGridworld and other stuff in src/ have lots of globals.
 We could make many of these local.
 Is this worth doing?

+1. Instead of restaurantNameToObsevationTime11, have some special agent models example object.
+IT's ok to put this in the restaurantChoice example.

 1. Could have makeRestaurantChoiceMDP and makeHike output the startState and utility function constructor also.

-3. Merge pomdp with mdp script?
+3. Merge makeGridworldPomdp with mdp script?

 4. Make a more detailed plan for having non-terminal features.